 Information Security Operations Center ISOC

-IT investigations, digital forensics, e Discovery
+IT investigations, digital forensics, e-Discovery

 It has become a standard in business, non-profit sectors and government ho have a CISO or the equivalent function.
-Huge no of organizations throughout the world have a CISO.
+Huge no of organizations throughout the world has a CISO.
 Approximately 85% of large organizations had a security executive by 2009, up from 56% in 2008 and 43% in 2006.
 In a survey by Price water house Coopers for their Annual Information Security Survey in 2011, 80% of businesses had a CISO or equivalent function.
 About one-third of these security chiefs report to a Chief Information Officer (CIO), 28% to the board of directors and 35% to Chief Executive Officer (CEO).